Kontent.ai MCP server

 Understand and extend a content model

-These actions help AI assistants reason about the structure of the project and suggest or create new types based on user intent.
+These actions help AI assistants understand the structure of the project and suggest or create new types based on your needs.

 • “What content types are already defined in this environment?”